 The Auditors are entitled to receive notice of every meeting of the Finance Committee and to attend and be heard thereat and, if so requested by a member of the Finance Committee, shall attend any meeting of the Finance Committee held during the term of office of the Auditors.
 Questions arising at any meeting of the Finance Committee shall be decided by a majority of the votes cast.
 Decisions may be taken by written consent signed by all of the members of the Finance Committee.
-The Auditors or a member of the Finance Committee may call a meeting of the Finance Committee on not less than 48 hours' notice.
+The Auditors or a member of the Finance Committee may call a meeting of the Finance Committee.